Pages

 People needed reassurance that the sun would return and the harvest would be plentiful.
 They sacrificed to those beings they deemed to be in control, as a prayer, as a thank you.
 They ate heartily in celebration and gratitude.
 But the times have changed.

-According to this article, older lambs, and even mutton are sold due to the high price of spring lamb, (such a misleadingly cheery name.)
+According to the article below, older lambs and even mutton are sold due to the high price of spring lamb (such a misleadingly cheery name of an animal on death row).

 So, is the article really that honest?

-To use Christian terminology: in my view, hell is factory farms, slaughterhouses, prisons and war zones.
-And they are all on earth and created by humans.
+To use Christian terminology, for animals, hell is factory farms and slaughterhouses.
+And they are both on earth and both created by humans.

 *Although, that is highly debatable when Neolithic symbols and structures are taken into account.